SourabhL-Prog/Car_Price_Prediction/README.md

 # Car_Price_Production
 The Respository conains Car_price_prediction App project where the required files have been Saved.
+The untitled file is the trained model file.
 The file named CarPrediction is the default file where the module has been trained.
 The file contains the code that has been used to wrangle the data and get meaningfull insights from it.
 The data has then been divided into test and train data with sklearn.